7th – 10th February 2020: Paris (France) for DIR EN GREY & BABYMETAL

 7th February 2020: Through the Strikes

-We took off at 10am and our big plane made the jump in just one hour, as opposed to the 2h10 minutes of estimated travel, which meant we were almost on time!
-Of course this did not sit well with the strikers, who had us wait first for the parking spot, and then for the stairs.
-Finally, I made it to the train and was downtown Paris at about 13:00.
-I came out at the Notre Dame stop to inspect the damage caused to the Notre Dame Cathedral by the 2019 fire.
-My first impression, looking at the tower, was optimistic, but as I walked round the cathedral, I could see the real damage and reconstruction efforts.
-Furthermore, it still reeked of burnt wood, probably because they are still pulling out debris.
+We took off at about 10:00 and our big plane made the jump in just one hour, as opposed to the 2h10 minutes of estimated travel, which meant we were almost on time!
+Of course, this did not sit well with the strikers, who had us wait first for the parking spot, and then for the stairs to deplane.
+I finally managed to leave the airport and get onto the train so I reached downtown Paris around 13:00.
+I wanted to inspect the damage caused to the cathedral Cathédrale Notre-Dame de Paris by the 2019 fire.
+My first impression, looking at the main façade and towers, was optimistic, but as I walked round the building, I could see the real damage and reconstruction efforts.
+Furthermore, it still reeked of burnt wood, probably because they were still pulling out debris.
+My optimism did not linger long, I’m afraid.

-As it was sunny, I decided to go to the Sainte-Chapelle and see its windows in good weather.
-The Sainte-Chapelle is a small two-level chapel inside an administrative building in the Isle de la Cité smack in the middle of Paris and not far from Notre Dame.
-The chapel has a lower early Gothic level, and an upper level with impressive stained-glass windows that I love.
-As the sun was shining, I got really lovely views and pictures.
-It is a Unesco World Heritage Site.
+As it was sunny, I decided to walk to the Sainte-Chapelle (Holy Chapel) and see its windows in good weather.
+The Sainte-Chapelle is a small two-level chapel inside the Justice Palace Palais de Justice de Paris in the Île de la Cité, smack in the middle of Paris and not far from Notre Dame – actually, both of them belong to the same Unesco World Heritage Site, Paris, Banks of the Seine.
+The chapel has a lower early Gothic level, and an upper level with impressive stained-glass windows which I love.
+As the sun was shining outside, the views were stunning.

-The weather was great, and the forecast for the following day was bad, so I decided to just walk along from the Isle de la Cité towards the Arc de triomphe (some 5 km away).
-On my way I walked by the Louvre, Les Tulleries, the Grand Palais, the Petit Palais, the Alexander III Bridge, and into the Avenue des Champs-Élysées.
+The weather was great – especially considering February in Paris, which is always more to the north than I mentally place it.
+Unfortunately, the forecast for the following day was quite miserable, and thus I decided to just walk along from the Île de la Cité towards the Arc de Triomphe (some 5 km away).
+On my way, I walked by the Louvre, Les Tulleries, the Grand Palais, the Petit Palais, the Alexander III Bridge, and into the Avenue des Champs-Élysées – the Banks of the Seine that the Unesco declared World Heritage.

-A view of the Sacre Cour with a classical carousel in front of it
+A view of the Sacre Coeur with a classical carousel in front of it

 A profile of the Eiffel Tower in a blurry sunset in orange tones